Get to know how SPF, DKIM and DMARC works together.

 - Can take up to a maximum of 10 DNS lookups like “include:spf.protection.outlook.com”

-- Because “spf.protection.outlook.com” also includes a DNS lookup, so your SPF record already have two DNS lookups by default.
+- Because “spf.protection.outlook.com” also includes a DNS lookup, it means that your SPF record already have two DNS lookups by default.

-- If you got more than 10 Lookups, you would need to flatten your SPF record or create subdomains for each lookup.
+- If you got more than 10 Lookups, you can flatten your SPF record or create subdomains for each lookup.

-- Can only have 255 characters, but it can be split to multiple strings in a single record.
+- Can only have 255 characters, but it can be split to multiple strings in a single record, most DNS providers are handle this automatically.

 - Can get a softfail or fail, you determine this at the end of the record.